mysql/mysql-js/README.md

 Introduction
 ------------
 This package provides a fast, easy, and safe framework for building database applications in Node.js.
-It is organized around the concept of a database *session*, which allows standard JavaScript objects to be read from and written to a database.

-This example uses a session to store a single object into an existing MySQL table:
+Here is an example using Database Jones to store a single object (a JSON literal) into an existing MySQL table:
 ```
 var jones = require("database-jones");